Students are taught to develop their talents each day.

 Lessons in computer literacy, coding, robotics and the LEGO education curriculum prepare our students to become the creators of the future and 21st century problem solvers.

 KIBO Robots are used to bring robotics and coding to our young learners and spark their interest in computer science through visual coding.
 We use the Engineering is Elementary curriculum with grades 3-5.
 This fun, flexible, inquiry-based curriculum integrates engineering with science, developing key 21st century skills that will lead to success in school and life.

 Visit KIBO and Engineering is Elementary to learn more about these programs.

-This year Locke School students participate in a new Visual Arts program.
-Students will explore techniques such as collage, print making, and painting, as well as learn art history.
+Locke School students participate in a visual arts program.
+Students explore techniques such as drawing, collage, print making, and painting, as well as learn art history.

 The physical education program at The Locke School is based in Physical Literacy Skills.
 Physical literacy is the ability to move with competence and confidence in a wide variety of physical activities in multiple environments that benefit the healthy development of the whole person.
 Grades 2-5th are focusing on skill use during games and 3k-1st are focused on the basic skills needed for the games that the 2-5th grade are learning.
 The students are also learning the importance of good sportsmanship and respect.